Concordium/concordium.github.io/source/mainnet/net/voting/voting.rst

         $concordium-client transaction send --amount AMOUNT --receiver A --sender B --memo delegatevote2024

     #.
-Enter the command above in the Concordium Client, where AMOUNT' is the number of CCD to be sent (1 micro-CCD is enough), A is the name/address of the account to which the vote is delegated, and B is an optional sender name/address, which is needed only if multiple accounts have been imported in the Concordium Client.
+Enter the command above in the Concordium Client, where AMOUNT is the number of CCD to be sent (1 micro-CCD is enough), A is the name/address of the account to which the vote is delegated, and B is an optional sender name/address, which is needed only if multiple accounts have been imported in the Concordium Client.
+Note the memo *delegatevote2024* for the delegation to be valid.

     #.
 Vote from the account that has received the delegation.